sadsfae/ansible-elk/README.md

      * Adds either iptables or firewalld rules if firewall is active
      * Tunes Elasticsearch heapsize to half your memory, to a max of 32G
      * Deploys ELK clients using SSL and Filebeat for Logstash (Default)
-     * Deploys rsyslog if Fluentd is chosen over Logstash, and picks up the same set of OpenStack-related logs in /var/log/*
+     * Deploys rsyslog if Fluentd is chosen over Logstash, picks up the same set of OpenStack-related logs in /var/log/*
      * All service ports can be modified in ```install/group_vars/all.yml```
      * More information [available here](https://hobo.house/2016/04/08/automate-elk-stack-and-clients-with-ansible/)